omunroe-com/books-2/README.md

 # Davie's Technical Books

 My personal technical books of software I have been using.

 Beside these books, there are complementary projects:

-* [Notes][notes] - notes and examples from the books
+* [Notes][notes] - notes from the books
 * [Cheatsheets][cheatsheets] - cheatsheets from the notes

 [notes]: https://github.com/daviebadger/notes